 For thick cutting, the track saw’s cutting depth can be adjusted.
 You are not recommended to use a track saw for cutting wood with less than 1/8-inch thickness.

 The cutting depth can make the track saw perform without any potential hindrance.
 If the cutting depth is too thick, the saw blade can not reach the bottom.
 While a shorter depth can make the blade get damaged.

 The blade type and quality can determine the performance of the track saw.
 If you want to make the right cutting (depending on the work and cut type), the right blade selection is the key.

 For you to have an excellent finish, use more tooth blades.
 To perform general cuts, you should select a less tooth blade.

 A standard cut needs at least 14-16 teeth.
 While for high accuracy cuts use a blade with minimal 48 teeth.
 This high-accuracy cut is suitable for cutting plywood.

 What is the difference between track saws and table saws?

 Table saws and track saws are ideal choices for what they are designed to perform.
-The size of the table saw is larger, and not movable from job site to a job site.
+The size of the table saw is larger, and not movable from a job site to a job site.

 The track saw is moveable because you can carry them under your arm, or carry the saw with just one hand.
 The lightweight track saw can handle most jobs.

 A table saw is stronger and can cut thicker hardwood and slabs of exotics.
 It can operate for hours with very few breaks.
-The table saw is for production workshops and large size static locations.
+The table saw is for production workshops and large-size static locations.